GRP Anti-Slip Mini-Mesh Grating

-GripClad introduced GRP Mini-mesh Grating to a section of river-side footpath running through the heart of Brecon Beacon National Park.
-This pathway is very popular, as it winds through some of the Park's most scenic areas, showing nature off in all it's glory.
-Discover how GripClad have reinforced the path, giving safe access for visitors for years to come.
+GripClad introduced this Grating to a section of river-side footpath running through the heart of a National Park.
+This pathway is very popular, as it winds through some of the Park's most scenic areas, showing nature off in all its glory.
+A Trusted Safety Solution giving safe access for visitors for years to come.

 How We Helped